 - Full recording requirements can be found here.

 - Competitors must organise their own recital venues and recordings.
-The Sydney will contribute up to AUD$2,500 towards these expenses payable directly on receipt of an invoice from the competitor’s preferred contractor/s.
+The Sydney will contribute in total up to AUD$2,500 towards these expenses payable directly on receipt of an invoice from the competitor’s preferred contractor/s.

 - All travel, accommodation or other expenses involved in the recording of the performances will be the sole responsibility of the Competitor.